 Follow these tips to keep your vehicle safe no matter if it’s parked in front of your home or taking you to a party.

 Drive Carefully.
-According to SafeKids.org, children are more than twice as likely to be injured on Halloween.
+According to SafeKids.org, twice as many kids are killed while walking on Halloween than on any other day of the year..
 Be cautious while driving, especially in residential areas.
 Keep an eye out for pedestrians or children darting out between cars.
 If you are out with your own children Halloween night, cross at the crosswalk and make sure costumes are illuminated and can be seen at night.

 Park Your Car in a Safe Place.
 Cars are a prime target for vandals and thieves.
 If possible, park your car in your garage.
 If you don’t have access to a garage, make sure to park in a well-lit, populated area and always activate your alarm when leaving your vehicle.